Logo of the NACBA

 The NACBA is recognized as the leading voice in America on consumer bankruptcy law.
-Today, the organization has grown to more than 5,000 members with members located in all 50 states.
+Today, the organization has grown to more than 5,000 members located throughout the United States.

 Additionally, the NACBA sponsors Continuing Legal Education (CLE) seminars at its annual convention and workshops.
 The association seeks to improve the practice of consumer bankruptcy law and help lawyers practice more effectively.